 Jill: “Another thing to keep in mind during the ideation process is to keep things as simple as possible.
 Hyper-casual gamers don’t want to think too much when they’re playing!
 They generally want the experience to be as straightforward as possible.
 The easier you make it for them the better, and one of the best ways to ensure you’re doing this is to keep things super simple during the ideation process, focusing on the core gameplay and not adding too many extras.
 This is essential to hitting the right metrics for launch”.

 Keeping things simple is a golden rule in hyper-casual.
-How clear your gameplay is, how universally understandable it is, and how easy it is for the user to pick up and play will determine your game’s metrics in the prototype phase.
-For the first iteration, Tarek focused solely on the core gameplay and mechanic.
+Your game’s metrics in the prototype phase determine how clear your gameplay is, how universally understandable it is, and how easy it is for the user to pick up and play.
+Tarek focused solely on the core gameplay and mechanic for the first iteration.
 He applied a simple slide control, several clear objectives and obstacles, and a well-structured level design so as not to overwhelm the player.
-The first prototype only had 10 levels on an infinite loop, which allowed him to focus more on perfecting the gameplay clarity and simplicity from the get-go.
+The first prototype only had 10 levels on an infinite loop, which allowed him to focus more on perfecting the gameplay clarity and simplicity.

 Tarek: “A lot of my ideation process is picking up on best practices from successful games that have been published before.
 One thing I found really helpful in terms of level design was to look at games like Cube Surfer and map out their level structures to help get the right balance between simplicity and fun.
 I literally played several games with a pen and paper, mapping out each level to pick up on what was done well, and what to avoid in my own level design.”